tubiz/interswitch-webpay-woocommerce-payment-gateway/README.md

 ## Changelog ##

+### 1.0.3 ###
+*	New: Display customer name and transaction id on Interswitch payment page (Interswitch UAT requirement)
+* 	Fix: Fix an error that prevents the payment status message from being shown after being redirected back from the gateway

 ### 1.0.2 ###
 *   New: Display transaction ID before the customer is forwarded to Interswitch to make payment
 *   New: Automatically forward the customer to Interswitch to make payment